Sergeants Benevolent Association of the NYPD

 Dear Fellow Sergeant,

-Thank you for the tremendous effort you put forth every day in keeping the public safe, as well as for the pleasure and privilege of allowing me to serve as your President.
-Best wishes for a happy, healthy, and safe 2023.
+Thank you for being the finest frontline supervisors in the world, as well as for the privilege of serving as your President.

 Fraternally,